Apple Cash security

 When the user sets up Apple Cash, the same information as when the user adds a credit or debit card may be shared with our partner bank Green Dot Bank and with Apple Payments Inc., a wholly owned subsidiary created to protect the user’s privacy by storing and processing information separately from the rest of Apple, and in a way that the rest of Apple doesn’t know.
 This information is used only for troubleshooting, fraud prevention, and regulatory purposes.

-Apple Payments Inc. stores and may use the user’s transaction data for troubleshooting, fraud prevention, and regulatory purposes once a transaction is completed.
+Apple Payments Inc. stores, and may use, the user’s transaction data for troubleshooting, fraud prevention, and regulatory purposes once a transaction is completed.
 The rest of Apple doesn’t know who the user sent money to, received money from, or where the user made a purchase with their Apple Cash card.

-An encrypted payment credential is also produced and sent to Apple Pay servers, similar to what is used for Apple Pay within apps and websites.
+An encrypted payment credential is also produced and sent to Apple Pay servers, similar to how Apple Pay works within apps and websites.

 After the balance of the Apple Cash account exceeds a certain amount or if unusual activity is detected, the user is prompted to verify their identity.
 Information provided to verify the user’s identity—such as social security number or answers to questions (for example, to confirm a street name the user lived on previously)—is securely transmitted to the Apple partner and encrypted using their key.
 Apple can’t decrypt this data.
 The user is prompted to verify their identity again if they perform an Apple ID account recovery, before regaining access to their Apple Cash balance.